narsimha-na/narsimha-na/README.md

 ### Hi there 👋

 I am a developer who is passionate about stuff like Application Development , Backend Services and Machine Learning.
 Few Languages that I enjoy working in are Java , Python, Kotlin , PHP, JavaScript and  AWS.
-I am actively looking for opportunities in Data Science.
+I am actively looking for opportunities in Applicaiton Development & Backend Services.
 Recently, I have just started with tech-blogging!

 - 👨🏽‍💻 Currently working, learning and growing my skill set in Application Development (Web & Mobile), competitive coding and Machine Learing.
 - 🤝 Open for collaborations in Application Development(Mobile & Web Apps).